eliaszeru/powercoders-task-recipe/README.md

-Thank you for sharing the link to your GitHub repository.
-Based on the repository URL, here's a more customized version of the README with your GitHub details included:

----

 # My Recipe Website

 Welcome to **My Recipe Website**, a platform where you can explore both traditional and modern recipes!
 This website provides step-by-step instructions for making popular dishes, along with ingredient lists and prices.
 It's designed for anyone looking to try new recipes or explore different culinary styles!